grumlimited/sabnzbd-docker/Readme.md

 Sabnzbd-docker
 ==============

 `sabnzbd-docker` is a service unit that starts `sabnzbd`, `nzbhydra2` and `sonarr` in their respective docker containers.

 The services are provided as-is by linuxserver.io, direct from docker hub:
 * [sabnzbd](https://hub.docker.com/r/linuxserver/sabnzbd)
 * [nzbhydra2](https://hub.docker.com/r/linuxserver/nzbhydra2)
 * [sonarr](https://hub.docker.com/r/linuxserver/sonarr)

-This package is ArchLinux centric, but it should work on any system that uses `systemd` and `docker`.
+This package is Arch Linux centric, but it should work on any system that uses `systemd` and `docker`.

 An [Aur package](https://aur.archlinux.org/packages/sabnzbd-docker) is provided for easy installation.